dotnet/AspNetCore.Docs/aspnet/aspnet/overview/owin-and-katana/owin-startup-class-detection.md

     [!code[Main](owin-startup-class-detection/samples/sample4.xml)]

- The above markup must be used with the following     `OwinStartup a`  ttribute which specifies a friendly name and causes the     `ProductionStartup2`  class to run.
+ The above markup must be used with the following     `OwinStartup` attribute which specifies a friendly name and causes the     `ProductionStartup2` class to run.

     [!code[Main](owin-startup-class-detection/samples/sample5.xml?highlight=1,16)]
 4. To disable OWIN startup discovery add the `appSetting owin:AutomaticAppStartup` with a value of `"false"` in the web.config file.